Harrison Bader Preview, Player Props: Yankees vs. Rays

 - Bader has 11 doubles, two triples, seven home runs and 13 walks while batting .249.

-- Bader has had an RBI in 22 games this year (28.6%), including 12 multi-RBI outings (15.6%).
-He has also driven in three or more of his team's runs in three contests.
+- Bader has driven in a run in 22 games this year (28.6%), including 12 games with more than one RBI (15.6%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.